Share this article

 Do cats use purring to communicate?

 From making noises to their body language, cats communicate in many different ways, purring included.
 Kittens learn to purr when they’re just a few days old, and this is so they can communicate with their mother.
-As kittens are blind and deaf when they are first born, the mum’s purr also helps her kittens to find and nurse from her.
+As kittens are blind and deaf when they are first born, the mom’s purr also helps her kittens to find and nurse from her.

 Do all cats purr?

-While most domestic cats will do, some feral and wild cats will not.
+While most domestic cats do purr, some feral and wild cats will not.
 This can be for many reasons, from not wanting to attract predators to there simply being no need — after all, domesticated cats tend to be more vocal due to their relationship with humans.
-Big cats — such as lions, tigers, and leopards — also don’t purr, and this is because of the differences in their vocal chords.

 Holiday pet sitting, with love